Why Our Software Teams Include Product, Design and Engineering

 We've spent a lot of time bridging the traditional gap between design and engineering, and it shows in the way we work together.

-Collaboration among Design-Product
+Collaboration among Design and Product

 The design-product axis is all about discovering value.
 The two roles sync up on goals, they interview users together, and they present designs together to business and technical stakeholders.
 The product manager formulates a problem statement that, if solved, will unlock value for users.
 The designer develops solutions that they test and evaluate together.
 Designers alone on a project often get incomplete and conflicting feedback from many directions (because everybody has an opinion on visual design); when present, the product manager can buffer that input and make space for a designer to achieve the best outcome for the user.
 Together, the product manager and designer(s) can plan to ensure that designs are ready to make the best use of scarce engineering resources.